 In addition to tracking user responses and seeing real-time results, you can also use mobile marketing techniques such as SMS marketing.

 This is where you send short text messages to interested prospects as soon as they have entered your list of contact details.

 These text messages will often contain your offer, but there will also be links to your landing page or any other section of your site where they can learn more about your business and your offers.

-These text messages cost absolutely nothing to send, and there is no limit to the number of people you can sign up for using this form of personalisation.
+These text messages cost nothing to send, and there is no limit to the number of people you can sign up for using this personalisation form.

 Generate Leads and Increase Sales

-Marketers can use these options to generate leads and increase sales because they can track users through location-based services.
+Marketers can use these options to generate leads and increase sales by tracking users through location-based services.

 Here, users tend to look for their services and optimise their campaigns.
 Not only that, but it’s also cost-effective.

 Mobile marketing allows businesses to tap into one of the most powerful traffic sources: mobile users.

 With this in mind, companies should develop mobile advertising campaigns to target users in different locations.